 One common way that liberal racism shows up is through the Burden of Representation.
 It manifests as follows:

-When it comes to the representation of a particular group through a medium that is external to the actual group/individual it becomes an issue of interpretation.
-Ann Marie Baldonado explains how, “[r]epresentations, then can never really be ‘natural’ depictions. ...
-Instead they are constructed images, images that need to be interrogated for their ideological content. ...
-If there is always an element of interpretation involved in representation, we must then note who may be doing the interpreting”.
-On this subject, Ella Shohat asserts that “[e]ach filmic or academic utterance must be analyzed not only in terms of who represents but also in terms of who is being represented, for what purpose, at which historical moment, for which location, using which strategies, and in what tone of address.”
-(Shohat, 1995, p.
+When it comes to the representation of a particular group through some sort of medium that is external to the actual group/individual comes the issue of interpretation.
+Ann Marie Baldonado explains how, “[r]epresentations, then can never really be ‘natural’ depictions. … Instead they are constructed images, images that need to be interrogated for their ideological content. … If there is always an element of interpretation involved in representation, we must then note who may be doing the interpreting” On this subject, Ella Shohat asserts that “[e]ach filmic or academic utterance must be analyzed not only in terms of who represents but also in terms of who is being represented, for what purpose, at which historical moment, for which location, using which strategies, and in what tone of address” (Shohat, 1995, p.
 173)

 “The denial of aesthetic representation to the subaltern has historically formed a corollary to the literal denial of economic, legal, and political representation.
 The struggle to ‘speak for oneself’ cannot be separated from a history of being spoken for, from the struggle to speak and be heard” (Shohat, 1995, p.
 173).